Windows 11 announced: release date, features and everything you need to know

 A new look for 11

-At the event, the start menu has been moved to the center, which is 'cloud powered', so it dynamically changes depending on the time of day and your content that you manage each day.
+One of the biggest changes users will notice is that the Start menu has been moved to the center of the screen – and it's now "cloud powered", so it dynamically changes depending on the time of day, and the content you're working with.

 Light Mode and Dark Mode are official, with rounded corners and a unified design across the operating system.

-There are some windows that look Aero-esque from Windows Vista, showing you byte sized information.
+There are also some windows that look Aero-esque from Windows Vista, showing you bite-sized information.

-Windows Widgets are back in Windows 11, accessible in the dock, where Microsoft tout AI in showcasing different widgets, where adaptability is key.
-On the touch screen, you can slide from the left on the desktop to have them appear as well.
+Windows Widgets are back in Windows 11, accessible via the dock, with Microsoft touting AI-powered dynamic features that enable widgets, as with the Start menu, to change depending on the apps you're using and the time of day.
+On the touchscreen, you can slide from the left on the desktop to have widgets appear.

 Gaming on Windows 11

-Gaming is now a big push for Windows 11, not just as an Xbox app.
-Lighting is a big thing, with HDR coming to devices on the new Windows.
+Gaming will be a much bigger focus in Windows 11, with the sluggish and frustrating-to-use Windows 10 Xbox app replaced by a new Game Pass app that enables you to buy, manage and remove games, making it easier for you to access and download games, from Doom Eternal to – soon – Halo Infinite.

-Direct Storage is also here, with the main assets able to be downloaded and installed, so you can play your games even faster than before.
+HDR will also be supported on compatible machines, offering improved lighting and contrast for gaming and viewing media.
+Direct Storage is also here, with the main game assets able to be downloaded and installed, enabling you to play your games even faster than before.

-Xbox Game Pass is built right into the Xbox app at last, making it much easier for you to access and download even more games, from Doom Eternal to soon Halo Infinite.

 Touch improvements

-At the event, Microsoft touted bigger touch targets and easier ways to move windows around, and better rotate optimisations, such as window management.
+At the event, Microsoft touted bigger touch targets and easier ways to move windows around, and better rotate optimizations, for example in how windows are rearranged, so you don't lose track of the applications you were using.

-Haptics is also coming to Windows 11 when using a pen, making it much easier for you to tell how a line or a drawing is.

-The touch keyboard has also been redesigned, with a smaller keyboard just for your thumb also here, with emoji's ready to be used.

-Dictation is also much improved, alongside voice commands, with 'delete that' and more in Windows 11.
+The touch keyboard has also been redesigned, with a smaller keyboard just for your thumb, and emojis ready to be used.
+Microsoft says dictation will also be improved, alongside voice commands, with 'delete that' options and more.

 - Find out where to buy Windows 10